Everyone could use a weekend in San Felipe -Unknown

 Dining is quite good.
 San Felipe, commonly attributed to inventing the fish taco, serves up some of the best.
 There are many seafood options along the malecón all vying for your business.
-They are excellent for lunch or a quick bite, but when you want a great dinner, the choices are a little more limited.
+They are excellent for lunch or a quick bite.
+When you want a memorable dinner, the choices are more limited.
 Highlights include the El Nido Steakhouse on the south end of town and La Vaquita Marina on the north end.

 If you’re looking for a place to hear live music and knock back some great drinks, head back out of town onto Mex 5 for about 10 minutes and stop at either the Roadrunner Café or the Sand Rail Pizza and Jolly Mon Bar.

-If you love fishing, one can easily hire a local with a Panga to take you out to some secret spots.
+If you love fishing, you’re in luck.
+On any weekend in San Felipe, one can easily hire a local with a Panga to take you out to some secret spots.

-There are lots of fun activities you can engage in; they include; off-road driving walks along beaches, sports fishing, desert tours, tours along the surrounding mountains, etc.
+There are plenty of fun activities you can engage in, including off-road driving walks along beaches, sports fishing, desert tours, tours along the surrounding mountains, etc.

 Because of the incredible dunes inland, ATVs, dune buggies, and Dirt bikes are regularly seen in town.
 Several vendors also rent out ATVs by the hour.

-When it comes to peaceful family-friendly weekend getaways, San Felipe makes an excellent choice.
-With a strong combination of accessibility, fun, and value, the area shines.
+When it comes to peaceful, family-friendly getaways, a weekend in San Felipe makes an excellent choice.
+The region’s vast combination of accessibility, fun, and value shines brightly.

-Getting to there is easy.
-Just make your way to El Centro via I-8 and head south to Mexicali.
+Getting to a weekend in San Felipe is easy. , head to El Centro via I-8 and head south to Mexicali.
 Returning is also hassle-free with two main crossings in Mexicali.
 The East Gate (Garita II) is typically far less busy.
 Leave on Monday instead of Sunday and sail back across the border like a boss.

 The only other thing you need is your passport and your Mexican Insurance from MexicanInsuranceStore.com.